-Theory courses are intended to give the candidates a thorough grounding in the main literature of his/her research area and to get an overview of major theories applied in the field.
+Theory courses are intended to give the students a thorough grounding in the main literature of his/her research area and to get an overview of major theories applied in the field.
 At the School of Business and Law we also offer a unique course titled “Theory of Knowledge and Core theories in Management” which covers theory of science, research ethics and a dive into some of the main theories typically applied in management research.

-The purpose of the methods courses is to provide candidates with a solid methodological foundation and an insight into what constitutes science.
+The purpose of the methods courses is to provide students with a solid methodological foundation and an insight into what constitutes science.
 All candidates should take at least 10 ECTS of method courses covering quantitative methods and qualitative methods.
 It is often needed that students take additional method courses covering the specific methods applied in their dissertations.

-Throughout the coursework it is emphasized to provide the candidates with knowledge on how to publish academic research in their fields.
+Throughout the coursework it is emphasized to provide the students with knowledge on how to publish academic research in their fields.
 The PhD programme also offer a specific course in “Writing and Publishing Business Research” where the aim is to guide participants through all steps when writing up one of their first papers.

 The dissertation The aim is to finish the dissertation within three years.
 Students start working on their dissertations immediately after admission.
 Collaboration between the student and the supervisor(s) is close and normally most of the research is co-authored with the supervisor(s) or other researchers.
 Nevertheless, the main key for a completed dissertation is the student’s own efforts and dedication.
 The dissertation is primarily the project of the student himself/herself and ability to work independently is required.

-Candidates are expected to take active part in daily life at the School of Business and Law and are responsible for documenting that progress is being made according to expectations.
+Students are expected to take active part in daily life at the School of Business and Law and are responsible for documenting that progress is being made according to expectations.
 By the end of year one students should have finished all coursework as well as their first paper.
-Completion of set milestones is monitored constantly and candidates not making sufficient and steady progress may at any time be screened out from the program by the PhD committee, in accordance with the PhD regulations for the School of Business and Law.
+Completion of set milestones is monitored constantly and students not making sufficient and steady progress may at any time be screened out from the program by the PhD committee, in accordance with the PhD regulations for the School of Business and Law.
 In case the dissertation cannot be finished within 36 months the student have to apply to the PhD committee at the School of Business and Law to remain in the programme.